Strobesstrobes

 • ✓Restrict and audit access to key management (KMS) policies

-How do you verify and automate the checklist?
+How do you verify, automate, and remediate the checklist?

-Run an open-source CSPM scanner rather than checking by hand.
-Prowler runs hundreds of checks across AWS, Azure, and GCP mapped to CIS, NIST, PCI, and more, and outputs pass/fail with remediation.
-ScoutSuite produces a multi-cloud HTML report of the same surface, and CloudSploit offers another set of detections.
-Schedule them and treat new failures as alerts.
+Run an open-source CSPM scanner rather than checking by hand, on a schedule, and treat new failures as alerts.
+Prowler runs hundreds of checks across AWS, Azure, and GCP mapped to CIS, NIST, and PCI; ScoutSuite produces a multi-cloud HTML report; CloudSploit offers a second set of detections:

 Strobes insight